anantlk/Secure-Donation-using-Blockchain/README.md

 node compile.js
 node deploy.js
 ```

-Copy the address of the deployed contract.
-Replace the address in factory.js file and ADDRESS file.
+Copy the address of the deployed contract and replace the address in factory.js file and ADDRESS file.

 Run the following commands:
 ```
 cd ..